zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 Many test cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record or both.
-Reporting problem is crucial, but instead of letting several test cases report the same problems found, all test cases are made dependent on this test case and this case only will report any problems found in the following areas:
+Reporting problem is crucial, but instead of letting several test cases report the same problems found, most test cases assume that this test case has been run.
+Only this test case will report problems found in the following areas:

 * Name Server not responding to a query without EDNS over UDP.
 * Name Server responding to TCP but not UDP.